AlexandreDecan/sismic/docs/testing.rst

 Using statecharts to check properties at runtime
 ------------------------------------------------

-Sismic provides a convenience class to allow *tester statecharts* to check properties at runtime.
+Sismic provides a convenience class to allow *statechart property* to check properties at runtime.
 Class :py:class:`~sismic.testing.ExecutionWatcher` can be used to associate a statechart tester with a *statechart under test*:

 .. autoclass:: sismic.testing.ExecutionWatcher